Tony Randall: Inherit the Wind

-Randall's first major role in a Broadway hit was in Inherit the Wind (1955–57), portraying newspaperman E. K. Hornbeck (based on real-life cynic H. L. Mencken), alongside Ed Begley and Paul Muni.
+Randall's first major role in a Broadway hit was in Inherit the Wind (1955–1957), portraying newspaperman E. K. Hornbeck (based on real-life cynic H. L. Mencken), alongside Ed Begley and Paul Muni.
 On television he appeared in Heaven Will Protect the Working Girl (1956), co-written by Neil Simon.
 He also guest-starred on The Alcoa Hour.

 Film star

 Randall's success in Inherit the Wind led to film offers and his first significant big-screen role in Oh, Men!
 Oh, Women!
 (1957) for 20th Century Fox, which promoted Randall to stardom with Will Success Spoil Rock Hunter?
 (1957) alongside Jayne Mansfield.
 He played one of the leads in No Down Payment (1957).
+He was replaced with Dean Martin shortly before the filming of Fox's The Young Lions.

 In 1958, Randall played the leading role in the Broadway musical comedy Oh, Captain!, taking on a role originated on film by Alec Guinness.
 The show was a financial failure, but Randall received a Tony Award nomination for his dance turn with prima ballerina Alexandra Danilova.

 Randall appeared in Westinghouse Desilu Playhouse, Goodyear Theatre, The United States Steel Hour, Sunday Showcase and Playhouse 90.